thirdelement/goal-getter/TESTING.md

 #### Media query
 <div align="left"><img src="static/images/readme-images/media-query.png"></div>
-- In Responsive mode, the media queries for Chrome seemed to be activated at least 40 pixels less than the max-width (i.e., at 380 instead of 420px).
+- In Responsive mode, the media queries for Chrome were activated at least 40 pixels less than the max-width (i.e., at 380 instead of 420px).
 In the screenshots below the query for ‘margin-top 5px’ at ‘max-width 427px’ on the Edit button has been activated on Gitpod but not Heroku.
 As you can see the width is showing at 385px which is well below the trigger level.

 #### Gitpod
 <div align="left"><img src="static/images/readme-images/gitpod-responsive.png"></div>

 #### Heroku
 <div align="left"><img src="static/images/readme-images/heroku-responsive.png"></div>

 - The media query below shows for Gitpod only.
 <div align="left"><img src="static/images/readme-images/media-query2.png"></div>
 <div align="right"><a style="text-align:right" href="#contents">Go to Contents :arrow_double_up:</a></div>